Cjumelin/TS-Tdd-Learningpath/ChapterResume.md

 - TDD allow serenity of experimentation, discovery, and refinement.
 - During refactoring steps, we aim to enhance design by:
     - Separate interfaces from implementations.
-- Part of doing TDD is thinking outside of what we’re given.
+- Part of doing TDD is thinking outside what we’re given.
+- Test-driving leaves behind a clear document.
+- There is no one right way to code any solution.
+- TDD is not a silver bullet.
+You’ll still ship defects, and you still need many other forms of testing.
+- Following TDD will provide you with safe opportunities to rename and restructure your code for better understanding.
+- TDD allows you to make the continual tweaks necessary to keep design quality high.

 #### Rules